 From food, museums and historic site, which of these two Jordanian cities comes up trumps for the best holiday experience?
 Historic sites Amman The area known at the Citadel is a reminder that Jordan’s capital is a locus for many different histories.
 From its convenient central location you can explore ancient empires...Read more

 Jordan is one of the jewels of the Middle East and on many bucket lists.
 But, when is the best time to go?
 Somewhat of a chameleon, Jordan has many completely different sides – from ancient monuments to sweeping deserts, eerie moonscapes, and the Dead Sea.
-Travellers can experience the modern, safe city of Amman one d...Read more
+Travellers can experience the modern, safe city of Amman o...Read more

 Jordan is a foodie paradise, so come prepared to fill up on local delicacies from fine dining to street food Jordan is perfectly situated – geographically, culturally, and historically – to be a culinary melting pot of Mediterranean and Middle Eastern delights, with hints of Northern Africa and Persia.
 Given Jordan’s m...Read more

-Experiencing Jordan during Ramadan and Eid can be a veritable feast for the soul While some people might be worried about travelling to Jordan during holy periods such as Ramadan (and its concluding festival, Eid al-Fitr), it has some unexpected perks – one major advantage is that there are fewer tourists, which means...Read more
+Experiencing Jordan during Ramadan and Eid can be a veritable feast for the soul While some people might be worried about travelling to Jordan during holy periods such as Ramadan (and its concluding festival, Eid al-Fitr), it has some unexpected perks – one major advantage is that there are fewer tourists, which mean...Read more

 We break down everything you need to know about your first trip to Jordan Nestled between Syria, Israel, Iraq, and Saudi Arabia, Jordan is a neat, compact little country brimming with ancient wonders, historic monuments, and untouched nature reserves waiting to be explored.
 Jordan is also widely known as a modern, frie...Read more